 - JetBlue Airways coronavirus testing

 - United Airlines coronavirus testing

-- What to know about the new international travel testing requirement
+- What to know about international travel testing requirements

 - How to get a COVID-19 test for travel